bunbun/nested-dict/docs/source/index.rst

                 Python

-        However, the rest of the dictionary still has the same default value type at the specified level of nestedness
+        However, the rest of the dictionary maintains has the same default **value type** at the specified level of nesting

             .. <<Python